-Academic honesty is essential for the well-being of the Academy and WPI community.
-The Academy expects every student to be intellectually honest in the preparation of all academic assignments.
+Academic honesty is essential for the well-being of the Mass Academy and WPI community.
+Mass Academy expectsevery student to be intellectually honest in the preparation of all academic assignments.

-Every member of the Academy plays an important role in upholding standards of academic honesty.
+Every member of Mass Academy plays an important role in upholding standards of academic honesty.
 Students should consistently monitor their work to assess its originality and seek faculty assistance when uncertain.
 Any student who is aware of a violation of academic honesty is obligated to communicate this knowledge both to the person who has violated these standards and to a faculty member.